goyanedelv/santiago-real-estate-prediction/README.md

 - `/data_engineering/*` (390 lines total) all the scripts of the data engineering side (no data).

-Given their massive size, the following files were removed of this repo but can be find in the following links (and request).
+I used the following data sources:

 - [GEOJson files](https://github.com/jiboncom/chile_geojson)

 - [Census data](https://www.ide.cl/index.php/planificacion-y-catastro/item/1948-microdatos-censo-2017-manzana)

-- Satellite images: 3.62 GB of satellite images of Santiago can be accessed upon request.
+- Satellite images: 3.62 GB of satellite images of Santiago can be accessed upon request (for collaborations).

 - Map of Santiago with a prediction for each block: https://goyanedelv.github.io/santiago/